MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/developing-a-universal-windows-platform-app-with-custom-capabilities.md

 ## Granting Custom Capability Access to System Software

-Currently, there are two types of system software that you can grant access to using Custom Capabilities: RPC Endpoints (from within an NT Service) and Drivers.
+Currently, there are two types of system software that you can grant access to using Custom Capabilities: RPC (Remote Procedure Call) Endpoints (from within an NT Service) and Drivers.

 ![Custom Capability Architecture Diagram](images/cc-arch.png)